Overview

 IP Address | Network location when using OneSignal SDKs.
 Not collected in the EU.
 See Handling Personal Data. |

 Subscription ID | UUID representing the specific Subscription.
-Required for API messaging or updates. |
+Used for identifying the Subscription. |

 OneSignal ID | UUID representing the User.
 See Users. |

 External ID | Your custom user ID.
-Helps link multiple subscriptions to the same user. |
+Helps link multiple Subscriptions to the same user. |

-Only set for Email subscriptions. | |
+Only set for Email Subscriptions. | |

-Phone Number | Only set for SMS subscriptions.
+Phone Number | Only set for SMS Subscriptions.
 Must be in E.164 format. |

 App Version | From SDK: Android versionCode , iOS CFBundleShortVersionString . |